jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-12-when-your-heart-talks-back.md

 **Physically/Emotionally:**
 - **Practice gratitude and prayer.** These steady the heart’s rhythms and bring the body into a calmer state.
-- **Breathe deeply and slowly.** This isn’t just stress advice—it literally influences the signals your heart sends to your brain.
+- **Breathe deeply and slowly.** This isn’t just stress advice, it literally influences the signals your heart sends to your brain.
 - **Limit emotional noise.** Guard what you watch, listen to, and dwell on.
 They feed the heart’s condition.